A recent meta-analysis concluded that dietary fat is not significantly correlated with coronary heart disease or cardiovascular disease (1).

 Saturated Fats and Heart Disease

-If an increase in saturated fat intake decreases the risk of heart disease, a decrease in saturated fat intake should also be associated with an increase in heart disease risk.
+If an increase in saturated fat intake decreases the risk of heart disease, a decrease in intake should also be associated with an increase in heart disease risk.

 What does the research say about this?